FK Bačinci

-FK Bačinci (ФК Бачинци) is a defunct football club based in Bačinci, Vojvodina, Serbia.
+FK Bačinci (ФК Бачинци) was a football club based in Bačinci, Vojvodina, Serbia.
 They achieved their best results under the sponsorship name Big Bull, before merging with Radnički Šid in 2010.

 History

 In the NATO bombing-shortened 1998–99 season, the club finished second in the Serbian League Vojvodina and earned promotion to the Second League of FR Yugoslavia.
 They spent the next four years in the second tier (Group North), being relegated back to the Serbian League Vojvodina in 2003.
 Later on, the club participated in the 2008–09 Serbian Cup, being eliminated to Vojvodina in the first round.
 They subsequently won the Serbian League Vojvodina in the 2009–10 season.
 In June 2010, the club merged with Radnički Šid to compete under the name Big Bull Radnički in the 2010–11 Serbian First League.